felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 # Thanks

-Thanks to Alexandre Désilets-Benoit for giving me my X.
+Thanks to Alexandre Désilets-Benoit for his patience and for giving me my X.

-Thanks to Mathieu Frenette for teaching me the fold.
+Thanks to Mathieu Frenette for teaching me the fold and for pushing me beyond what I thought was possible.

+Thanks to Gabrielle Perron for teaching me that reading a book twice is inefficient, and so much more.
+I love you.

+Thanks to Desire Silcott for her photographs.
+(Chapter 6)

 Thanks to Gene Kim for writing the books that gave me my *Aha!* moment.

-Thanks to Gabrielle for teaching me that reading a book twice is inefficient.
-I love you.

 Thanks to Matt Morris for making a [video](https://www.youtube.com/watch?v=_WCfaGarc4U) that became the foundation of my learning system.

-Thanks to Desire Silcott for her photographs of me with nesto's bookshelf.
-(Chapter 6)

 Thanks to the following people who gave me feedback on this text:
 Gabrielle Perron (on multiple occasions), Réjane Léger, Maxime Bergeron, Nicole Daoust,